wjames111/react-scrollevents/README.md

 }
 ```

-#### 1. ScrollEvents requires two parameters, a triggerElements prop and a onScrollYCallback prop.
+#### 1. scrollEvents requires two parameters, a triggerElements prop and a onScrollYCallback prop.

-* TriggerElements takes a react ref, if multiple elements will be triggered please pass the refs in an array.
-TriggerElements will also take a className or id selector as a string, although this is not advised.
+* triggerElements takes in a react ref, if multiple elements will be triggered please pass the refs into an array.
+While not advised, triggerElements will also take a className or id selector as a string.

-* onScrollYCallback requires a function that will be called during each trigger.
-This callback should accept three arguments, the element triggered, the action (start or end), and the element's scroll progress.
+* onScrollYCallback requires a callback function that will be called during each trigger.
+This callback should accept three arguments, the index of the element triggered, the action (start or end), and the element's scroll progress.

-  * onScrollYCallback can be split up into multiple functions based on action.
-To do this pass in an object with a start, progress and end method.
-ie
-> {
-    start: this.onScrollStart,
-    progress: this.onScrollProgress,
-    end: this.onScrollEnd,
-   }

 ```jsx